slatedocs/slate/source/includes/markdown/_07-auth.html.md

 7. Once the Bearer Token expires, the application can again use the Token Exchange Endpoint to exchange the Refresh Token for a new Bearer Token.
 (This can be repeated for as long as the user has authorized the application.)

-We definitely recommend using a library to take care of the nitty-gritty of OAuth, but hopefully this helps demystify the process somewhat.
+We definitely recommend using a library to take care of the details of OAuth, but hopefully this helps demystify the process somewhat.

 <a name="register-an-application" class="jump-anchor"></a>